pin-storage/estuary-docusaurus/docs/Learn/what-is-estuary.md

 Not enough?
 Read the [source code](https://github.com/application-research/estuary/blob/master/main.go).

-### How does Estuary handle retrieval deals?
+### How does Pin.Storage handle retrieval deals?

 Given any given person, let us imagine they made a request for their data.
 As an example: [cid:Qmch2cHCE4WXV32vyaLgWXYqE7VSLYwrT7xJ6tpxqq3NP5](https://dweb.link/ipfs/Qmch2cHCE4WXV32vyaLgWXYqE7VSLYwrT7xJ6tpxqq3NP5).

 **Case A**

-- That data is already pinned to an IPFS/Estuary node.
+- That data is already pinned to an IPFS/Pin.Storage node.
 - The CID is served back to the requester immediately.

 **Case B**

-- That data is not pinned to an IPFS/Estuary node
+- That data is not pinned to an IPFS/Pin.Storage node
-- The Estuary node makes a retrieval deal against a Filecoin miner using FIL it has in escrow.
+- The Pin.Storage node makes a retrieval deal against a Filecoin miner using FIL it has in escrow.
 - Once the retrieval deal is successful, that data is pinned to the node.
 - The CID is served back to the requester.